Boyer-Lindquist space-times and beyond: Meta-material analogues: Boyer--Lindquist Space-Times

-Now in the physically interesting region (in the domain of outer communication, outside the horizon) both $\det(g)$ and $g_2$ are negative; while $\det(g_0)$ is negative everywhere.
-This allows us to rewrite
+{Now} in the physically interesting region (in the domain of outer communication, outside the outermost noncosmological horizon), both $\det(g)$ and $g_2$ are negative, while $\det(g_0)$ is negative everywhere.
+This allows us to rewrite $\epsilon^{ij}$ as:

-Note that this is conformally invariant (under conformal rescaling of the metric $g_{ab}$ one is mimicking) as it must be, (due to the conformal invariance of electromagnetism in (3+1) dimensions), see for instance references~\cite{Schuster:2017, Schuster:2018}.
+{Note} that this is manifestly conformally invariant (under conformal rescaling of the effective {space-time} metric $g_{ab}$ one is mimicking) as it must be (due to the conformal invariance of electromagnetism in (3 + 1) dimensions); see, for instance, references~\cite{Schuster:2017,Schuster:2018}.

-\subsection{Permeability tensor}
+\subsection{Permeability Tensor}